jasondoucette/calculords-solver/README.md

 Rather than calculate all the possible play permutations, the script plays randomly a given number of times and then returns the best result found.

-Because there are multiple possible solutions for most scenarios, the exhaustive solver is often much faster than the sampling one when a solution exists.
-In an attempt to get the best of both worlds, we only run a subset of the exhaustive solver options before resorting to sampling.
+Only the sampling solver is currently invoked by the supplied runner, as experimentation has found it to be "good enough" and there's not much difference between running the sampler and running a fraction of the exhaustive solver's possibilities.

 ## Usage